 The downside is its cost, as a hip roof can be a lot more expensive as compared to a gable roof.
 It is quite understandable though because it comes with a rather complex design and requires additional building materials.

 Remember, even though these roofing structures look good and are quite durable, they still require proper construction and regular maintenance.
+If your commercial property uses these types of roofs, then be sure to schedule a regular review and maintenance with professionals.
+Visit Jax Builders to find a good contractor for you.

 Also called a shed roof, a skillion roof is basically a sloping roof that has to be attached to a taller wall.
 By the look of it, it feels quite like a more angled flat roof.
 You will find these roofs more commonly used for sheds, home additions, and porches, but more and more modern style homes are also using these as main roofing structures.